kriskhaira/alfred-workflows/README.md

 ### Using

-1. Select any text in any app at least one URL
+1. Select any blob of text in any app with at least one URL
 2. Press Ctrl-Opt-Cmd-P

+The story ID will be copied to your clipboard, prepended with a `#`.